open-gluck/.github/profile/README.md

 # OpenGlück

-The OpenGlück project is a collection of free software that can be used to help build a riche ecosystem of apps and tools for diabetes users.
+The OpenGlück project is a collection of free software to help diabetes users get better feedback, regardless of the brand of the hardware they're using.

+It comes with an app for iPhone, Apple Watch, macOS (and more) that's fully packed with widgets and complications.

 ![Ecosystem](ecosystem.png)

 To run OpenGlück, you need a server, and apps to upload and download data.
-We suggest you install [our own app](https://github.com/open-gluck/opengluck-swift-app), that runs on iPhone, Apple Watch, iPad, macOS, and tvOS.
+We also suggest you install [our own app](https://github.com/open-gluck/opengluck-swift-app), that is compatible with iPhone, watchOS, macOS and tvOS.

 ## A Quick video tour